Thank you for your interest.

 But progress is possible.
 In 2015, Restore Justice supported a bill that gave judges the choice to NOT apply the firearm sentence enhancement to juveniles.
-Since the bill became law, judges chose to depart from applying the sentencing enhancement in 14 out of 16 homicide cases involving firearms and a juvenile defendant.
+Since the bill became law, judges chose to depart from applying the sentencing enhancement in 14 out of 16 homicide cases that Restore Justice could identify involving firearms and a juvenile defendant.
 Judges likely also chose not to apply these enhancements to other eligible offenses committed by juveniles.
 These data were not immediately available.

 Other states also administer their firearm enhancements in different ways.
 Here are some of the key distinctions beyond severity and discretion:

 Higher penalties for more dangerous weapons.
 Many states apply a more serious enhancement when the firearm in question is of a certain class of more dangerous weapon, including everything from automatic firearms, assault weapons and machine guns, sawed-off shotguns, and silencers.